 All corporations that own property or do business in Georgia, or that have income from Georgia sources are required to file a Georgia income tax return.
 (Please round all dollar entries.)
 A corporation electing to file under the Internal Revenue Code provisions for S corporations having one or more stockholders who are nonresidents of Georgia must file consent Form 600S-CA on behalf of each nonresident.
-Failure to furnish a properly executed Form 600S-CA for each nonresident stockholder negates Georgia's recognition of the election, requiring each corporation to file Form 600 and pay the regular corporate tax.
+Failure to furnish a properly executed Form 600S-CA for each nonresident stockholder in Georgia, or has income from Georgia sources. negates Georgia's recognition of the election, requiring each corporation to file Form 600 and pay the regular corporate tax.